library(tidyverse)

 As NA’s are not present in the times columns i.e,

-during aggregation and manipulation of data but it is a good practice to do so.Finding the length or duration of the rides by making a new column
+started_atandended_atwe don’t need to worry ourselves about writingna.rmduring aggregation and manipulation of data but it is a good practice to do so.Finding the length or duration of the rides by making a new column

-function.
+ride_lengthin minutes and making sure that theride_lengthis not negative by usingif_elsefunction.
 Eliminating stations where station names and longitude and latitude co-ordinates are not present.

 # As we remove all the NA's it is better to save the data as "data_one_year".